Sangeetha1997k/itgc-audit-portfolio/02-Audit-Planning/README.md

 ---

-## Objective
+## Audit Objective

-The objective of this simulated audit is to evaluate whether key IT controls are appropriately designed and operating effectively to reduce risks related to unauthorized access, unauthorized changes, and operational failures.
+The objective of this simulated audit is to evaluate whether selected IT General Controls are appropriately designed and operating effectively to reduce risks related to unauthorized access, unauthorized changes, and IT operational failures.

 ---